Skip to main content

 Process overview

-For feature and hotfix development (code changes and content changes), the process looks like:
+For feature and hotfix development for vets-website and content-build (code changes and content changes), see the steps below.
+For vets-api process, see the Vets API EKS deploy process detailed here.

 1. Dev/Content: Create feature branch from main branch